P-1884/COSMIC-BEAMS/README.rst

 COSMIC-BEAMS
 ------------

-A Bayesian framework to infer cosmological parameters from an photometric and impure sample of strong lenses.
+A Bayesian framework to infer cosmological parameters from an photometric and impure sample of strong lenses: (COsmology using Strong lensing Measurements Including Contamination - Bayesian Estimation Applied to Multiple Species: COSMIC-BEAMS).
 The original code was taken from `zBEAMS <https://github.com/MichelleLochner/zBEAMS/tree/master>`_, though has been substantially rewritten for the strong lensing case.

 Licence and Attribution